ErinMB/InnerSourceCommons/events/isc-fall-2018.md

 ### October 3-5, 2018 in Islandia, New York, USA

 ### Call For Presentations
-* Opens in March 2018.
+Submit your proposal now!
+* See the Call For Presentations for the 2018 Spring Summit.
-* Speakers will be notified in May 2018.
+* Notifications will take place in April-May 2018.

+Note that all presentations given at the Summit, unless otherwise designated by the presenter, will be covered by the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).

 ### Registration
 Registration opens soon.
 The registration fee of $25.00 will be donated to a nominated non-profit organization.